 Organised tour/excursion – A popular way to reach Budapest from Vienna is on a full day tour by bus to Gyor and Budapest.
 Click here to check prices.

 Day excursions from Vienna to Prague

 It will take a little longer to reach Prague but the city makes a fascinating one day trip from Vienna.

 Visitors have flocked to Prague for centuries and today it remains as popular as ever.
 With just one day (or part of a day) to spend in Prague, you’ll want to see Prague Castle, Charles Bridge, Wenceslas Square and the Astronomical Clock.

 Allow time to wander around the Old Town, admire the architecture and sit at an outdoor cafe for a drink whilst you watch the world go by.

 Transport options from Vienna to Prague

-Train – The Vienna to Prague train journey takes around 4 hours and departs at least ten times per day from Vienna Hauptbahnhof (main station).
+Train – Train trips from Vienna to Prague take around 4 hours and depart at least ten times per day from Vienna Hauptbahnhof (main station).

 Car – Driving the 328 kilometres from Vienna to Prague should take around 3.5 hours.

 Organised tour/excursion – Another option is to join a guided Prague day trip from Vienna by bus.
 Click here for current prices